LimeChain/react-web3-boilerplate/README.md

 # Web3 Boilerplate

 Web3 Boilerplate is an easy-to-use starting project to help developers add support for multiple providers in their apps with a simple customizable configuration and use ethers for contract interactions.
-By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc) and WalletConnect, You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet and Arkane.

 - [web3modal](https://github.com/Web3Modal/web3modal/)
 - [ethers](https://docs.ethers.io/v5/)